-• Negotiation within the agency prior to placement commencing to ensure the student will be provided with space, necessary log-in credentials and access, meaningful tasks and access to other staff.
+- Negotiation within the agency prior to placement commencing to ensure the student will be provided with space, necessary log-in credentials and access, meaningful tasks, and access to other staff. - Facilitating the development of skills and learning consistent with placement learning objectives. - Providing a range of experiences appropriate to the agency, the core curriculum and to the interests and abilities of the student. - Being available to provide regular formal social work supervision sessions during placement (in person or Zoom/Teams). - Provision of constructive and balanced feedback regarding tasks, performance and professional behaviour and being open to the student's feedback. - Conferring at least once with the representative from the University and attending seminars or other meetings which involve issues concerning practice education.

-- Facilitating the development of skills and learning consistent with placement learning objectives. - Providing a range of experiences appropriate to the agency, the core curriculum and to the interests and abilities of the student. - Being available to provide regular formal supervision sessions during placement (in person or Zoom/Teams). - Provision of constructive and balanced feedback regarding tasks, performance and professional behaviour and being open to the student's feedback. - Conferring at least once with the representative from the University and attending seminars or other meetings which involve issues concerning practice education. - Together with the student, evaluating the student's practice and completing the mid-placement and final evaluation reports by due dates. - Informing the Principal Practice Educator/Liaison of any circumstances which may affect the quality of a student's experience on placement, or pose a risk to their health, ability to complete placement or safety and wellbeing. - Assisting students to report any incidents, injuries, or work-related ill health to their Principal Practice Educator. - Proactively alerting the student and the Principal Practice Educator/Liaison of any issues in the students' performance which may affect their passing the placement and working with the student and Principal Practice Educator/Liaison to address these where possible.
+- Together with the student, evaluating the student's practice and completing the midplacement and final evaluation reports by due dates. - Informing the Liaison and Placement Education Team ASAP of any circumstances which may affect the quality of a student's experience on placement, or pose a risk to their health, ability to complete placement or safety and wellbeing. - Assisting students to report any incidents, injuries, or work-related ill health as per placement's organisational policies and to the Liaison/Principal Practice Education Team. - Proactively alerting the student and the Liaison/Placement Education Team of any issues in the students' performance which may affect their passing the placement and working with the student and Liaison to address these where possible.